manyids2/htmlgui.nvim/README.md

 - engine - htmlgui.nvim for now
 - elements - htmlgui.html for now ( should have used `nui.nvim` )

+This is purely a proof of concept, and currently not usable. see fails.

 ## Examples